space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Liturgical Modes**: The use of musical modes to convey spiritual meanings.
 - **Chant Performance**: The semiotic dimensions of vocal techniques and practices.
 - **Religious Rituals**: The role of chant in enhancing worship and devotion.
+- **Antiphons**: The semiotic analysis of specific types of Gregorian chant.
+- **Hymns**: Chant compositions used in religious worship.
+- **Office of the Hours**: The use of chant in daily liturgical practices.
+- **Gregorian Chant Manuscripts**: Historical documents of chant notation.
+- **Monastic Traditions**: The role of chant in monastic religious life.

 ### Chapter 33: Hylosemiotics